Key Takeaways

 For 8 in 10 millennial women social media is the most effective way to reach them, and 4 in 10 say Instagram is the most effective social network for brands to reach them.

-Those stats line up with more recent findings.
-For instance, 62 percent of those surveyed by Facebook said they become more interested in a brand or product after seeing it in their Instagram Stories.
+Those stats line up with a Facebook survey done a year later that found 62 percent “ become more interested in a brand or product after seeing it in their Instagram Stories.”

-Forty-six percent of young adult shoppers say they use social media to get inspiration for their next shopping decisions.
+Similarly, a study done in 2023 by the International Council of Shopping Centers (ICSC) found that 85 percent of young adult shoppers say social media shapes what they buy.
 Do you know which platform is their top choice?
 You guessed it right, it’s Instagram.

 Oh, and 73 percent of teens in the US prefer brands to use Instagram to let them know about new products or promotions (just 12 percent of teens prefer Facebook, and most of them aren’t super-interested in learning about new products on TikTok.
 Music, yes.
 Products, no).

 Back to our topic… sometimes just announcing to shoppers that a sale is going on is enough to compel purchases.
-The key is you have to get them to see the announcement, and that’s where influencers come in.
+The key is getting them to see the announcement, and that’s where influencers come in.

 7 Ways Influencers Can Promote Your Big Holiday Sale on Instagram

 Instagram influencer marketing has multiple moving parts, none of which should really be a standalone strategy.
 Even partnering with influencers should be part of a larger overall social media strategy.
-I say that because Instagram offers SO many opportunities for brands to monetize their audiences, create shoppable content, and drive customers to their websites who want to buy.
+I say that because Instagram offers SO many opportunities for brands to monetize their audiences, create shoppable content, and drive customers who want to buy to their websites.

 One of the things we saw so clearly during 2020’s summer of social action is the power of images and captions to compel people to act.